EV CHARGING BASICS

 The J1772 combo is used by Chevrolet and BMW.

-The CHAdeMO is used by Nissan, Mitsubishi, and Toyota.
+The CHAdeMO is used by Nissan and Mitsubishi but is being phased out.

 Tesla vehicles work on a port and connector that charge at all three levels including their Fast charging option they call a supercharger.